ReinerNippes/nextcloud_on_docker/README.md

 Note that root must have also sudo right otherwise the script will complain.
 Some hoster use distros where root is not in the sudoers file.
 In this case you have to add `root ALL=(ALL) NOPASSWD:ALL` to /etc/sudoers.

 VMWARE PHOTON OS: Install using the ISO version, currently with OVA of PHOTON OS when an update is preformed the docker service does not restart.
+Photon OS must be restarted after the prepare_system.sh is ran.

 ## Configuration